 What Are Lost Wages?

 Simply put, lost wages are the wages you would have earned by going to work had you not been injured.
-For example, if injuries from a car accident make it so you miss two weeks of work, lost wages would be the money you would have earned by working for those two weeks.
-If your injuries are more severe and require a longer recovery (such as several months), your lost wages from car accident are still available and would be calculated from the time of your injury to the time you can return to work.
+For example, if injuries from a car accident make it so you miss two weeks of work without pay, lost wages would be the money you would have earned by working for those two weeks.
+If your injuries are more severe and require a longer recovery (such as several months), your lost wages from a car accident are still available and would be calculated from the time of your injury to the time you can return to work.

 Proving your lost wages from a car accident is generally simple.
 You will typically need: